Martin-Gleiss/smartvisu/lib/templatechecker/ReadMe.md

 * __When using own widgets:__
-Import own widgets to different variable names than standard widgets to avoid name conflicts with the standard widgets.
+Import own widgets to variable names different from standard widgets to avoid name conflicts.
 Use a standard head in your widget code:
 ```
 /**